MarkKozel/CompOrgEText/review_notes.md

 First Impression of Introduction
 **TODO I will think about this one.
 It is not part of the course materals** The sidebar menu is different from other sidebar menus: spacing and the font.
 Please correct.

-**It is not part of the course materals** The format of Introduction, Main, and Conclusion is not used here.
+**It is not part of the course materials** The format of Introduction, Main, and Conclusion is not used here.
 Navigation within the History page to the linked topic unit pages are different, too.

 **Fixed by you** Under Diversity, you have bulleted list of three items that discuss metrics of women and people of color.
 The first bullet uses a fraction, the second use percentages.
 You need to stick to one type of unit when listing these, as they share a list, and therefore, are somewhat related (parallelism).